 The French would say made with a fume, fish or oyster fume.
-A fume is the product of, in this case oysters, which is steeped and the essence of the flavor is withdrawn to create what is called a fume or fish fume.
-The fume is used as a broth, however in the case of seafood, which is so delicate and why it gets the name fume.
+A fume is the product of, in this case, oysters, which are steeped, and the essence of the flavor is withdrawn to create what is called a fume or fish fume.
+The fume is used as a broth; however, in the case of seafood, which is so delicate, it gets the name fume.
 A fume is a subtle flavor where the main item is enhanced.

-The wine of the sea, you might say, is a description of these savory delicious treats.
-Like many foods the flavor is a direct result of the foods they eat.
-As the saying goes” you are what you eat”, so goes with these sea creatures.
-These tasty creatures, if they are raised close or near to the open ocean, they will have a higher salinity than those raised in bays.
+The wine of the sea, you might say, is a description of these savory, delicious treats.
+Like many foods, the flavor is a direct result of the foods they eat.
+As the saying goes,” you are what you eat”, so goes with these sea creatures.
+These tasty creatures, if they are raised close to or near the open ocean, will have a higher salinity than those raised in bays.
 Flavors and options are amazingly flexible.

 Check out this website to learn more about oysters: theoysterguide.com

-The beauty of many prepared dishes is that when you have good ingredients that you let them do the flavoring.
-Oysters are subtle yet rich in flavor, this dish enhanced by bacon allows the unique characteristics stand out.
+The beauty of many prepared dishes is that when you have good ingredients, you let them do the flavoring.
+Oysters are subtle yet rich in flavor, and this dish, enhanced by bacon, allows the unique characteristics to stand out.

 Oyster Stew